 Fluke 323 VS 324 Temperature

 Temperature is the main feature differentiating Fluke 323 and Fluke 324 clamp multimeters.
-Fluke 324 comes up with a built-in thermometer device, whereas the Fluke 323 lacks it.
+Fluke 324 has a built-in thermometer device, whereas the Fluke 323 lacks it.
 One can easily measure the temperature readings in both Celsius and Fahrenheit options using a Fluke 324 clamp multimeter.
 Moreover, it can also measure the temperature ranging between -10.0°C/ 14.0°F and 400.0°C/ 752.0°F effectively.

 Fluke 323 VS 324 Backlight